People who suffer addiction to drugs experience an increased risk of contracting an infectious disease for several reasons.

 In any population that shares drug paraphernalia, individuals are at a higher risk of contracting tuberculosis.
 This is primarily true for people who use intravenous drugs like heroin or crack cocaine, but it also true of people who share paraphernalia to smoke marijuana or crack.
 People who suffer from addiction might exist in close proximity to each other, which increases the risk that an infection like tuberculosis will spread.

 Individuals who have been addicted to drugs for a long period of time also tend to lose their jobs, and often their homes.
 Because these individuals are chronically under-employed or unemployed, they are often homeless as well.
-Living in transient housing, low-income housing, or outdoors increases the chance that these people live in unsanitary conditions, which also increases the risk of a variety of bacterial infections, including tuberculosis.
+Living in transient housing, low-income housing, or outdoors increases the chance that these people live in unsanitary conditions, which also increases the risk of disease transmission.

 Many people who chronically abuse drugs or suffer from addiction are incarcerated at least once, and jails are breeding grounds for infectious diseases, especially tuberculosis and HIV.
-Tuberculosis is also associated with easier to obtain, lower cost illegal drugs like meth or heroin, because that is what the person is able to obtain or afford.
-When income is primarily funneled into addictive behaviors, individuals have much less money for clean shelter and food, which puts them at a higher risk of bacterial infections like TB.
+Tuberculosis is also associated with easier-to-obtain, lower-cost illegal drugs like meth or heroin, because that is what the person is able to obtain or afford.
+When income is primarily funneled into addictive behaviors, individuals have much less money for clean shelter and food, which puts them at a higher risk of infection.

 Bacterial infections like tuberculosis are also more likely to become severe or chronic.
-This is in part because individuals suffering from addiction who contract diseases are less likely to visit the doctor.
-However, it is also because physical damage to the lungs or immune system caused by drugs can reduce immune response, and lead to the disease spreading faster.
+This is in part because individuals suffering from addiction who contract diseases are less likely to visit the doctor and may also have suppressed immune systems due to their substance use.

 Because inhibitions, especially involving sexual activity, are lowered when people are high on drugs, they are much more likely to expose themselves to sexually transmitted infections.
 The most frightening of these is HIV, but other STIs include gonorrhea, chlamydia, syphilis, trichomoniasis, human papilloma virus, herpes simplex I and II, and pelvic inflammatory disease.